nfdi4cat/pid4cat-model/README.md

 **pid4cat** is NFDI4Cat´s service for metadata rich, universal persistent identifiers. pid4cat builds upon the handle-system (as DOIs do). pid4cat adds a **custom API** to a handle server and provides a **LinkML model for  PID-related metadata**.
 The metadata are stored in the handle records. **pid4cat**  persistent identifiers are used for samples, devices, and more, to ensure consistent tracking, integration, and accessibility of resources across both central and local RDM systems.

-## pid4cat metadata model
+## Components of pid4cat

+This repository contains

+- **pid4cat service** documentation
+- **pid4cat model** expressed as a [LinkML](https://linkml.io/) model.
+- **pid4cat Python package** to interface the pid4cat service and handle the PID metadata

-This repository contains the **pid4cat service** documentation and the **pid4cat model** expressed as a [LinkML](https://linkml.io/) model.
-The model is a generic PID metadata model that may be useful beyond catalysis.
+The PID metadata model and tools are generic and may be useful beyond catalysis.

 > Status: beta - This is in development and may still change.
 > We are interested in feedback of potential users.